jiayuasu/CSE512-Project-Hotspot-Analysis-Template/README.md

 The Problem Definition page is here: [http://sigspatial2016.sigspatial.org/giscup2016/problem](http://sigspatial2016.sigspatial.org/giscup2016/problem)

 The Submit Format page is here: [http://sigspatial2016.sigspatial.org/giscup2016/submit](http://sigspatial2016.sigspatial.org/giscup2016/submit)

+Note that: You may clip the source data to an envelope (latitude 40.5N – 40.9N, longitude 73.7W – 74.25W) encompassing the New York City in order to remove some of the noisy error data.

 #### Special requirement (different from GIS CUP)
 As stated in the Problem Definition page, in this task, you are asked to implement a Spark program to calculate the Getis-Ord statistic of NYC Taxi Trip datasets.
 We call it "**Hot cell analysis**"